There are no statewide elections in South Carolina in 2021

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons after the completion of their parole or probation.

 ID Requirements for Voting: Photo ID is required and if and ID is not shown, voter can use provisional ballot and return with an ID.
 Voters can also vote provisionally with a voter registration card.

 Absentee Voting: An excuse is required to request an absentee ballot.
 Voters can access the application online, or they can request an application form the county voter registration office.
-The application must be mailed to the county voter registration office at least 4 days before the election or in person at least one day before the election.
+The application must be mailed to the county voter registration office at least 10 days before the election or in person at least 4 days before the election.

 Gender Gaps in Representation

 South Carolina is one of 13 states that has no women in its Congressional delegation.
 South Carolina ranks 45th in the country for women’s representation in the State Legislature.